Valks-Games/sankari/.github/CONTRIBUTING_CODER.md

 }
 ```

-## Notes
-### In-Game Console
-There is a in-game console you can bring up with `F12`.
+There is also a in-game console you can bring up with `F12`.
 Type `help` to view a list of all the commands.
 You can program any of these commands within their respective scripts located under `res://Scripts/UI/Console/Commands`.
-Feel free to add new commands as well.

-### Note About Logging
 Please always use `Logger.Log()` over `GD.Print()` as the logger uses a thread safe approach removing the possibility of random game crashes

 Try making use of `Print()` and `PrintFull()`.
 For example `Logger.Log(myArray.Print())` and `Logger.Log(this.PrintFull())`, try it out!